Understanding Your Wealth: Assets

 Individual Retirement Accounts (IRAs)

 Tax-advantaged retirement plans are not limited to just those offered by businesses to their employees.
 You can create your own in what is referred to as an individual retirement account, or IRA.
 While there are different kinds of IRAs, they generally come in two flavors – traditional and Roth.
 While there are a few differences between the two, the one most people focus on is how they’re taxed: With a traditional IRA, contributions go in tax-free but withdrawals are taxed, while with a Roth, your contributions are taxed but withdrawals after age 59½ are tax-free.
+The three main differences between the two accounts are called out specifically in the graphic slightly below.

 Whether it’s a traditional or a Roth, the major benefits to having an IRA are the same as for defined benefit and contribution plans and health savings accounts – they have the potential to grow over time by accessing the markets and offer significant tax advantages.